andytudhope/living-blue-book/source/knowledge_repo/index.md

 "This is that mystic religion which, though it has nothing in it but that same spirit, that same truth, and that same life, which always was and always must be the religion of all God’s holy angels and saints in heaven, is by the wisdom of this world accounted to be madness." — [William Law](http://www.passtheword.org/William-Law/)

+The words of the poets are not abstract but specific, not idea but thing \[...\] The poet, like an applied scientist, sticks to data and tries, with the poverty and spice of language, to recreate that experience of observation" — Willis Barnstone

 "I am no prophet — and here’s no great matter;
 I have seen the moment of my greatness flicker,
 And I have seen the eternal Footman hold my coat, and snicker,